Something v. Nothing

 It runs thus:

-2. All things that exist do: that’s because something cannot ever exist IF it has never existed.
-Thus, all things that exist, however they do and whatever they are, have existed at least once (having identity of themselves).
-In this rationalist spirit, there can be no hidden existors and all differences from and within the global initial condition must be encoded.
+3. The categories Something and Nothing are not just definitional, but also ontological: something cannot ever exist IF it has never existed.
+Thus, all things that exist, however they do and whatever they are, have had at least 1 instance of identity (of what? themselves!).
+In this rationalist spirit, all things that exist do, there can be no hidden existors, and all differences from and within the global initial condition must be encoded.

-We do not claim our spatio-temporal universe didn’t begin, and this a-cosmological argument is indifferent as to whether or not it did.
+We do not claim our spatio-temporal universe didn’t begin, nor do we care.
+This a-cosmological argument is indifferent as to whether or not it did.

-Exactly because of the ontological priority of the original identity (always), one does not simply think backwards to the Eternal Past; only forwards from the EP, and only after the debt of 1st identity is paid in full.
+Exactly because of the ontological priority of the original identity (always), one does not think backwards to the global origin (Source); only forwards from the Source, and only after the debt of 1st identity is paid.

-So, while our existence is most exciting, the always is not necessary because we exist (i.e. it is not that because there is something there always was something); instead, we just can recognize their necessity because we do.
+So, while our existence is most exciting, the always something is not necessary because we exist (i.e. it is not that because there is something there always was something); instead, we just can recognize its necessity because we do.

 The lawyer for the living sits.